-IRON can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
+Iron can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
-See the link at Iron Article in Water Technology Magazine for more information on Iron in water and related water filtration challenges.
 A water softener will be effective in removing dissolved iron from the water.
 A water softener will also remove hard water minerals and provide you with soft water for cleaning, bathing, etc. For more on hard water, see hard water usgs.

 BAD ODORS & TASTES IN WATER

-For detailed information on bad odors & taste in your water, such as metallic, fishy, musty tastes & odors, see the link at: http://h2ocare.com/bad-odor-taste-water/.
+For detailed information on bad odors & taste in your water, such as metallic, fishy, musty tastes & odors, see the link at: http://bad-odor-taste-water/.